maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 ### Refactor Read File Response Headers

-The get file response of the [NFS](./text/0018-launcher-as-rest-server/nfs_api.md#response-headers-5) API has custom headers.
-Remove the custom headers because the metadata request (HEAD) can be used to fetch the file metadata and use the GET file requests only for reading the content of the file.
+The get file response of the [NFS API](./text/0018-launcher-as-rest-server/nfs_api.md#response-headers-5) has custom headers.
+Remove the custom headers because the metadata request (HEAD) can be used to fetch the file metadata and restrict the GET file requests only for reading the content of the file.

 ### Streaming API

-Right now the launcher API is not efficient to handle large file sizes.
-There are excess chunks being created when a large file is saved.
-Moreover, this requires the entire content to be held in the memory and sent to the ffi interface.
+The launcher API can not to handle large file sizes as it requires to read the entire content in memory to upload the whole file content and also in a chunked upload there are excess data chunks being created in the network when a large file is saved.

-Exposing a streaming API can improve this inefficiency along with the changes in the ffi interface, to support the same.
+Exposing a streaming API can improve the efficiency to handle larger data upload.

-While creating and reading binary data, the APIs must be able to support streaming (read / write).
+For creating and reading binary data, the APIs must be able to support streaming (read / write).

 Nodejs exposes [Stream API](https://nodejs.org/api/stream.html) for creating a custom Read / Write streams.
 The GET APIs must be able to serve the data from the network using a readable stream,